 - Delete the old, unused Terminal print blocks:

 How it Works

 When you type into the Terminal, your computer sends information back to your Propeller board.
 By using the Terminal receive text blocks, the Propeller microcontroller knows that it is supposed to stop and wait for information to come to it from the computer to which it is connected.

 When you use the Terminal receive text blocks, the Propeller listens for each character you type, and stores them in a special hidden variable called a buffer until it receives the character sent when you press your return key.
 When the Propeller sees that you sent a return key character, it takes the information collected in the buffer and places it in your variable.

 Did you know that you can add things like tabs or carriage returns (new lines) to the strings you are sending to the terminal?
 There is a special value block called the character value block, found under the VALUES category.
 When you use it with the Terminal print multiple block, you can add special characters to the information you are sending:

 Did You Know?

-When a string of characters is stored in the Propeller’s memory, it always takes up one extra character of space.
+When the Propeller stores a string of characters in its memory, it always takes up one extra character of space.
 For example, if you store the 11 character string “Hello World” in a variable, it takes up 12 bytes - the last byte is a zero (00000000) so that the Propeller knows where the end of the string is.

-- Build a Mad Libs® style “fill in the blank” game.
-Ask a friend to enter a noun or verb (or other part of speech), and then print the word they entered into a sentence.
-You can build a program that asks for a number of different words, and then print them out as part of a story.
+- Build a Mad Libs® style fill in the blank game.
+Ask a friend to enter a noun or verb (or another part of speech), and then print the word they entered into a sentence.
+You can build a program that asks for several different words and then prints them out as part of a story.